 After the transition to PoS, the community will be in a position to punish censoring miners by slashing their stake, if the broad social consensus is reached on this.
 After all, a censorship attack like this could be considered an aggression against the entire network (although one could also argue that the miners simply honestly follow the protocol and are not obligated to behave in any way contrary to their best economic interests).
 However, post DAO-fork, this will be a very controversial discussion, to say the least, with an unpredictable outcome.
 In a recent community poll by Vitalik, 63% voted strictly against any manual intervention in the immutable blockchain to bail out users, regardless of the extent of the attack.
 Needless to say, wiping out the stake of even one validator would be extremely difficult to push through, let alone wiping out the stake of the majority.

-A more realistic way to withstand against this kind of attacks is a quick mobilization of the community in a UASF (user-activated soft fork) to force miners to include certain transactions.
-This scenario is complicated both from engineering and social perspective, and will definitely require relatively long challenge period window for fraud proofs — minimum 1, better 2 weeks.
+A more realistic way to withstand this kind of attack is a quick mobilization of the community in a UASF (user-activated soft fork) to force miners to include certain transactions.
+This scenario is complicated from both an engineering and a social perspective, and will definitely require a relatively long challenge period window for fraud proofs — minimum 1 week, better 2.
 At the same, given that the major DeFi operators are effectively in a position to decide the outcome of such a fork, and that it is in their best interest to avoid loud disrupting events, their best bet could be to just silently comply with the attacker (which will keep Ethereum on the longest chain and produce a less controversial result than a successful soft-fork).

 To summarize: the risks of fraud proof censorship are relatively low but non-negligible.
-With 1–2 weeks fraud proof challenge period and not too much money at stake, the OR is probably fine: operator/miner collusion is not going to be worth the hassle and the risks.
-However, as the value in the rollup will grow, the lurking Black Swan would become more and more worrisome, at least to the people as paranoid as yours truly.
+With a 1–2-week fraud proof challenge period and not too much money at stake, the OR is probably fine: operator/miner collusion is not going to be worth the hassle and the risks.
+However, as the value in the rollup grows, the lurking Black Swan would become more and more worrisome, at least to people as paranoid as yours truly.